gbolo/ansible-role-docker/README.md

 Adds an **existing user** to the `docker` group.

-Furthermore, it tries to set the access rights to the docker socker by means of setfacl.
+Furthermore, it tries to set the access rights to the docker socker by means of `setfacl`.

 ```yaml
 docker_users: